zynga/zynga-hhvm-phpunit/README.md

 1. hhvm code coverage: The default coverage provided by the combo of phpunit and hhvm doesn't handle the hhvm changes well.
 1. some path scanning functionality doesn't scale well with as large of a codebase we have, so some small tewaks on number of file scans and parses of code were done.
 1. We utilize strict hhvm tests, made a change to TestSuite.php to support running non-static doBeforeClassSetup and doAfterClassSetup function instead of mixing modes between strict and non-strict code.
+1. Removed TAP logging formatter, as the symfony/yaml component was fighting strict.

 # TODO: